winniewjeng/exowirc/source/jband-tutorial.rst

 Note that the output directory must be manually created before running the code.

-If the data is provided with a file for correcting nonlinearity in the target's brightness, indicate the absolute path to the nonlinearity file.
-Otherwise, leave the variable assignment as None.
+If the data requires correcting nonlinearity in the target's brightness due to detector saturation (this is uncommon and typically not required), indicate the absolute path to the nonlinearity file.
+Otherwise, leave the variable assignment as None or remove it.

 .. code-block:: Python